MAVProxyUser/PixyElks-SkyPixel-/README.md

 -rw-rw---- root     sdcard_r        5 2015-02-03 09:33 owned
 ```

 The end result of the SSL spoofing issue is theft of token for DJI Skypixel website, and or direct theft of credentials.
 If the end user is logged in the token is sent.
+Otherwise their password is retrieved in clear test.

-overwriting the shared preferences file is an easy way to force the password to leak as well.
-When attempting to send the token, the app will prompt to reauthenticate.
+In one example scenario, overwriting the shared preferences file is an easy way to force the password to leak as well.
+When attempting to send the users authentication token, the app will prompt to reauthenticate, and subsequently send on the users password.
+A new token will be requested if the password is correct (or spoofed by PixyElks).

 ```
 root@shieldtablet:/data/data/dji.pilot # cat shared_prefs/dji.pilot.xml